karmaniverous/stan/.stan/system/stan.system.md

 # Testing Guidelines (generic)

 - Read the tests and fixtures first; do not code solely to make tests pass.
-  Before code changes, explain the failure and whether the test remains appropriate.
 - Tests should couple with the code they cover (e.g., `feature.ts` ↔ `feature.test.ts`).
-- Do not write tests that rely on the internals of the unit under test (CLI/parser/library internals).
+- Avoid tests that rely on internal implementation details.
-  Treat such tests as a design smell.
-If you think you need to rely on internals, discuss and simplify the seam before proceeding.
-- Prefer testing pure functions and narrow adapters over end‑to‑end harnesses when feasible.

 # Linting Guidelines

 - Follow the project’s linter configuration; target zero errors/warnings.
 - Use `archive.tar` + `lint.txt` to infer config details not obvious from
   config files.
-Report those in your response and apply them in future iterations.

 # Dependency & Tooling Hygiene

-- When introducing or referencing a new third‑party library:
-  - Add it to `package.json` (`dependencies` or `devDependencies`) and install it.
+- Add new third‑party libraries to package.json and install.
 - Prefer actively‑maintained, well‑typed packages; add `@types/*` if needed.
-  - Avoid adding code that imports a package which isn’t declared/installed.
-- Run tools locally (or review artifacts) to keep the tree healthy:
-  - `knip` should not report unused/ghost dependencies; fix findings or adjust config with rationale.
-  - `eslint`, `tsc`, and tests must pass prior to proposing code.

 # TypeScript Guidelines

 - NEVER use `any`.
-- NEVER use type parameter defaults or break type inference.
 - ALWAYS use arrow functions and consistent naming.
 - ALWAYS destructure imports when named imports exist.
 - NEVER manually group imports; rely on `eslint-plugin-simple-import-sort`.
-- Prefer path alias imports for non‑sibling internal modules:
+- Prefer path alias imports (`@`) for non‑sibling modules.
-  - Use the configured `@` alias (e.g., `@/stan/...`) instead of deep relative paths for intra‑project imports outside the current folder.
-  - Reserve relative imports for siblings or short local paths.
-- Type casts are a minor code smell.
-Before adding a cast, ask if stronger inference (types, guards, refactors) would remove the need.
-If a cast is a still warranted (e.g., dynamic import boundary), add a brief inline comment explaining why it is safe.
-Re‑evaluate these comments on each iteration to remove casts when feasible.

 # Project Guidelines

-- Read the README for developer intent and obey toolchain expectations (build, test, CI).
+- Read the README for developer intent and obey toolchain expectations.
-- `<stanPath>/system/stan.project.md` contains project‑specific requirements and conventions.
+- `<stanPath>/system/stan.project.md` contains project‑specific requirements.
-- Versioning policy (major version 0): DO NOT add backward‑compatibility hacks in an unreleased codebase.
-Prefer simplifying changes even if they break prior behavior.
+- Versioning policy (major version 0): prefer simplifying changes even if they break prior behavior in unreleased codebases.

 # Response Format (MANDATORY)